2014 Toyota Allion Review

 The Toyota Allion was introduced to the market in 2001 together with the Toyota Premio.
-They are technically the same with differences being in body styling and interior.
-The Toyota Premio is marketed as a luxurious, upscale saloon whilst the Allion is marketed as a sporty, no frills saloon.
-The Allion is more maneuverable and responsive than the Premio due to lower body weight.
+Technically, they are identical; nonetheless, their exterior styling and interiors differ.
+The Toyota Premio is marketed as a high-end, luxurious sedan, whilst the Allion is marketed as a sporty, no-frills sedan.
+Due to its lighter body, the Allion is more agile and responsive than the Premio.

-The 2013 Toyota Allion T260 is available with 3 engine variants: The 1.5Litre 1NZ engine, the 1.8Litre 2ZR engine and the 2.0Litre 3ZR engine.
+The 2014 Toyota Allion comes with 3 engine options: The 1.5Litre 1NZ engine, the 1.8Litre 2ZR engine, and the 2.0Litre 3ZR engine.
 All are mated to an automatic CVT transmission.
-The Allion is available in 2WD and 4WD options.
-The 4WD option only comes with the 1.8L engine.

 - The Toyota Allion A15: This is the base level grade that comes with the 1.5 Litre 1NZ-FE engine, CVT Transmission and 2WD.

 - The Toyota Allion A18: This comes with the 1.8 Litre 2ZR-FE engine, CVT Transmission, 2WD/4WD options.

 - The Toyota Allion A20: This is the premium grade version that comes with the 2.0 Litre 3ZR-FAE engine, CVT Transmission and 2WD.
 It got many other extras such as Alloy Rims as standard, fog lights, navigation, and a sunroof option.

 The dashboard is made of synthetic leather-like material with wood-finished plastic while the dials are simple and easy to read.
 The seats are well-padded and made of soft fabric.
 The legroom in the first row is great while in the second row is a bit limited and may not be comfortable for tall passengers, especially on long journeys.